ddz16/MoleculePrediction/README.md

 checkpoints/littlegin=graphclinit_bert=scibert_epoch=299-step=18300.ckpt
 ```

-After downloading, you should put these two checkpoints into the `checkpoints` folder.
+After downloading, you should put these two checkpoints into the `checkpoints/` folder.

 # Finetuning
 Finetune on MoMu-K: